amirh3sam/PostManAutomation_LocalHost/README.md

 ## **PostMan Automation**

-First we are going to practice on one of the Dummy APi SWAPI-> https://swapi.dev/
+First we are going to practice on one of the Dummy API SWAPI-> https://swapi.dev/

  **Start with  => create workspace**
    Name it : MyAutomationAPI